-However, mpMRI has a number of limitations.
-It is a relatively expensive technology, there is a significant educational learning curve, and involves a second visit for the fusion targeted biopsy.
-There is potential toxicity associated with Gadolinium. mpMRI misses about 15% of significant cancers.
-Many care management facilities globally face challenges in providing access to MRI for all patients in whom it is indicated.
+However, mpMRI has several limitations.
+It is a relatively expensive technology, there is a significant educational learning curve, and it involves a second visit for the fusion targeted biopsy.
+There is potential toxicity associated with gadolinium. mpMRI misses about 15% of significant cancers. ^{13,14} Many care management facilities globally face challenges in providing access to MRI for all patients in whom it is indicated.
 Further, MRI interpretation is complex and subject to variability.
-In a study of the concordance by expert GU radiologists, the kappa for peripheral zone prostate lesions was only 0.59.
-Fusion targeting introduces another potential source of error, whether performed cognitively or with an additional fusion biopsy system.
-Some men have a relative or absolute contraindication to MRI, including claustrophobia, prosthetic implants, pacemakers, or renal failure precluding gadolinium.
-Modifications to MRI, including the use of bi-parametric MRI, will address some of these issues, including gadolinium related toxicity and cost.
+In a study of the concordance by expert genitourinary (GU) radiologists, the kappa for peripheral zone prostate lesions was only 0.59.15 Fusion targeting introduces another potential source of error, whether performed cognitively or with an additional fusion biopsy system.
+Some men have a relative or absolute contraindication to MRI, including claustrophobia, prosthetic implants, pacemakers, or renal failure precluding gadolinium.16 Modifications to MRI, including the use of bi-parametric MRI, will address some of these issues, including gadolinium-related toxicity and cost.17

-High resolution micro-ultrasound offers the benefit of a comparatively inexpensive, simple technology, with imaging and biopsy performed as a single procedure.
+High-resolution micro-ultrasound offers the benefit of a comparatively inexpensive, simple technology, with imaging and biopsy performed as a single procedure.
 It does not require contrast.
 Ultrasound skills are widely diffused in the urological and radiological community, and the learning curve for micro-ultrasound imaging appears to be short.
-In one study, the AUC flattened after 15 cases.
-The capital cost of the device is similar to other high-end ultrasound machines or MRI/US fusion devices, a fraction of the capital cost of MRI.
-The footprint is similar to conventional ultrasound.
-The only patients in whom the procedure is not possible are those with anal stenosis or absence post abdominal perineal resection.
+In one study, the area under the curve flattened after 15 cases.
+18 The capital cost of the device is similar to other high-end